KyouyamaKazusa0805/Sudoku/docs/usages/en/solve-by-manual.md

 // You can also use 'Parse' method to get the Grid instance:
 //var grid = Grid.Parse(puzzle);

-// Initializes a logical solver instance, in order to solve the puzzle parsed above. var solver = new LogicalSolver();
+// Initializes an analyzer instance, in order to solve the puzzle parsed above. var analyzer = new Analyzer();

 // Solves the puzzle synchronously.
-// The method returns an instance of type 'LogicalSolverResult',
+// The method returns an instance of type 'AnalyzerResult',
 // having encapsulated some data to describe the solving result,
 // such as whether the puzzle has been solved successfully,
-// the number of steps used, etc.. var analysisResult = solver.Solve(grid);
+// the number of steps used, etc.. var analyzerResult = analyzer.Analyze(grid);

 // Output the result.
 // Here we just call the method 'ToString', the type has already overwritten the method.